 Go Solar Group’s First Level of Solar Backup

 Go Solar Group’s first level of battery backup allows solar customers to access stored solar power during an outage.
-This level of battery backup comes with a Yeti solar generator, a portable solar panel and the HIK.
+This level of battery backup comes with a Yeti solar generator and a portable solar panel.

 Benefits of a Portable Solar Power Source